mohammad-fouladgar/laravel-mobile-verification/README.md

     //...
 ];
 ```
+##### Cache
+When using the `cache` driver, the token will be stored in a cache driver configured by your application.
+In this case, your application performance is more than when using database definitely.

-And then migrate the database:
+All right!
+Now you should migrate the database:
 ```
 php artisan migrate
 ```

-The package migration will create a table your application needs to store verification tokens.
-Also, a `mobile_verified_at` column will be add to your `users` table to show user verification state.
+Depending on the `token_storage` config, the package migration will create a token table.
+Also, a `mobile_verified_at` and `mobile` column will be added to your `users` table to show user verification state and store user's mobile phone.

 ### Model Preparation

-In the following, verify that your `User` model implements the `Fouladgar\MobileVerification\Contracts\MustVerifyMobile` contract and use the `Fouladgar\MobileVerification\Concerns\MustVerifyMobile` trait:
+In the following, make sure your `User` model implements the `Fouladgar\MobileVerification\Contracts\MustVerifyMobile` contract and use the `Fouladgar\MobileVerification\Concerns\MustVerifyMobile` trait:

 ```php
 <?php